-When I hold my cake tasting days, one of the best things is when the happy couple show me their ideas of the design they would like.
-We then discuss which flavours would suit that particular design.
+When I hold my cake tasting days, one of the best things is when you show me your ideas for the design of your special cake.
+I never copy any other cake designers work, but its always good to have an idea of what you like.
+We then discuss together how we can work with those ideas to make the cake your own.
+We also discuss which flavours would suit that particular design.
 This might sound a little odd but believe me, a rich fruit cake would not be suitable (or taste very nice) surrounded with loads of butter-cream, as it would have to be in the case of semi or rustic iced cakes.

 Rustic / semi iced / naked cakes all taste better with light, fluffy sponge cakes and in my repertoire of cake flavours my couples have loads of delicious ones to choose from.
 These include fresh lemon with tangy homemade lemon curd, luscious coconut with homemade pineapple, mango and passion fruit preserve, rich fair-trade chocolate and vanilla with homemade strawberry preserve and many more.
 I make all of my jams and preserves and try to buy local produce wherever possible.
 We have our own free range chickens so I know that the eggs I use couldn’t be fresher.